We deeply care

 WHAT IS THE LINK BETWEEN FASHION AND BIODIVERSITY

 Our business depends on the resources provided by our planet.
 We have an impact on biodiversity through the consumption and processing of these resources.
-Since it is important for us to protect the diversity of species on our planet, our actions are strictly governed by recognised standards in animal welfare, and environmental and climate protection.
+Since it is important for us to protect the diversity of species on our planet, our actions are strictly governed by recognized standards in animal welfare, and environmental and climate protection.

 The future of the fashion industry is closely linked to the future of agriculture.
 By working towards ensuring 100% of our natural materials originate from regenerative agriculture or closed-loop recycling by 2030, we are making a commitment to soil conservation, to ensuring this important basis of life remains healthy.